A Simple Communication Tip That Pays Dividends

 • On communication requiring action

-• If there will be a delay in requests for action (e.g., you’re away from the office)
+• If there is a delay in requests for action (e.g., you’re away from the office)

 Communication Tip Dividends